 "Don't you want a kiss first?" she asked.
 "A bit of luck for your next adventure?"

 He rolled his eyes and zoomed away into the distance, leaving Amy behind, sighing, but a small smile gracing her lips.
+He raced over to the hole where they entered in the distance, revving his feet against a mound of sand and unburying her ATV.
 Without warning, he looped around and took her up on her offer, pecking her lips.
-Then he was gone again, now leaving a joyful Amy behind.
+Then he was gone, now leaving a joyful Amy behind.
 For he now knew, if nothing else, he should never underestimate the power of a kiss.